jiberwabish/Multifunction-OpenAI-API-GPT-Discord-Bot/README.md

 - !network - scans your home network (requires nmap installed) and reports on IPs of hosts that are up.
 - !cpu - reports on CPU usage percent, followed by temps. hardcoded to 4 cores as that's all my server has

+Time Triggered events:
+- by default you will get a morning message and weather report at 745am (just change this in the code if it's unwanted)
+- a reminder to do your physio at 7pm ;)
+- cybersecurity new roundup at 9am
+- These are just placeholders, change them to things that work for you or delete/comment them out

 ## Getting Started

 This is not a public bot.
-You are to copy the code and input your own API keys.
+You are to copy the code and input your own API keys and pull it into a private discord server.

 Once you have invited your version of Wheatley to your server, you can start using commands mentioned above, or just talk to it.